-- The Lower School building opens at 8:00 AM.
-Breakfast is served between 8:00-8:20 AM.
+- School begins at 7:50 AM.
+The Lower School building opens at 7:35 AM.
 Parents should drop off at Promenade St. Do not double park.
-Children must exit from the passenger side of the vehicle. - Classes begin promptly at 8:20 AM.
-Please be on time.
-If you drop your child off after 8:15 AM, please plan to feed them breakfast at home. - To ensure the safety of all children, all building doors except the main entrance door will be kept locked after 8:20 AM.
-Children arriving after 8:20 AM must be signed in at the main office by a parent or guardian. - The school day ends at 3:05 PM Monday through Thursday, and children not going home on the bus or participating in after-school programs are picked up after 3:05 PM in the cafeteria. - We ask families to be punctual picking up their children.
-If you need to pick up your child early, please send a note to your child's teacher in the morning, and see the section below on early dismissal. - After School: The Paul Cuffee After-School Enrichment Program, for registered students, begins at 3:05 PM. and ends at 5:30 PM.
-Parents should arrive by 5:30 PM. to pick up their children.
-Without advanced notice, families will be expected to wait until 3:05 PM to pick up children, unless in cases of emergency.
+Children must exit from the passenger side of the vehicle. - Classes begin promptly at 7:50 AM.
+Please be on time. - To ensure the safety of all children, all building doors except the main entrance door will be kept locked after 7:50 AM.
+Children arriving after 7:50 AM will be considered tardy and must be signed in at the main office by a parent or guardian. - The school day ends at 2:35 PM.
+The school does not provide after school care unless the student has been admitted to the Paul Cuffee School After School Enrichment Program. - We ask families to be punctual picking up their children.
+If you need to pick up your child early, please send a note to your child's teacher in the morning, and see the section below on early dismissal.
+The School will not dismiss students after 2:05 PM for an early dismissal because it can delay the dismissal process for everyone. - After School: The Paul Cuffee After-School Enrichment Program, for registered students, begins at 2:35 PM and ends at 5:00 PM.
+Parents should arrive by 5:00 PM to pick up their children.
+Without advance notice, families will be expected to wait until 2:35 PM to pick up children, unless in cases of emergency.